-You are here:Home/News/News/Performance Profile: Creating a Spark in the Eye of the Beholder
+You are here:Home/The Loop/News/Performance Profile: Creating a Spark in the Eye of the Beholder

 The Toledo Museum of Art (TMA) is at the forefront of promoting visual literacy, which the organization defines as the ability to read, comprehend, and write visual language.
 The initiative addresses how in today’s increasingly digital world, people are communicating more with images and less with words, with images superseding words as the primary form of human communication.

 In support of its educational objectives supporting visual literacy, TMA designed the “Speaking Visual” activity card set – a collection of 90 graphic cards designed to ignite curiosity and critical thinking through investigation of the visual world.
 Artwork for a portfolio-style sleeve to hold each set of cards was also created by the TMA graphics department, who turned to Homewood for printing and fulfillment of 300 sets.